North Vancouver (district municipality): History

-For thousands of years, the Indigenous Squamish and their kin Tsleil-Waututh, of the Coast Salish, resided in the land known as North Vancouver.
-Slightly over 200 years ago, the people of the Squamish and Tsleil-Waututh living on the North Shore had their first glimpse of Europeans.
-First the Spanish arrived, giving their name to Vancouver's Spanish Banks and, in 1792, Captain George Vancouver explored the local shores.
+First, the Spanish arrived, giving their name to Vancouver's Spanish Banks, and, in 1792, Captain George Vancouver explored the local shores.
 But it was not until 1862 that the first attempt was made to harvest the North Shore's rich stands of timber, leading to fuller settlement of the area that would later become North Vancouver.

 The first industry on the North Shore was Pioneer Mills, founded in 1862 to log the huge trees of the coastal rainforest.
 After twice changing hands, the operation was bought by Sewell ("Sue") Prescott Moody in 1865.
 Near where the Saskatchewan Wheat Pool grain elevators now stand, the town of Moodyville grew up and stood as the main centre of activity on the North Shore until the mill closed in 1901.
 The first school was established in Moodyville.
 The second, Central School, opened in 1902 in a building that still stands as part of what is now Presentation House at 3rd Street and Chesterfield Avenue, the current home of the North Vancouver Museum and Archives.

 In 1891, the first municipality on the North Shore was formed as the District of North Vancouver.
 It stretched across the North Shore from Horseshoe Bay to Deep Cove but omitted Moodyville.
 In the early years of the 20th century, a real estate boom took place, with speculators – including the British poet Rudyard Kipling – eager to turn a quick dollar.
 A new community began to take shape.
 In 1902, the Hotel North Vancouver was built; in 1905, the first bank, a branch of the Bank of North America, opened.
-A newspaper, the Express, commenced publication in 1905 and in 1906 the British Columbia Electric Railway began streetcar service.
+A newspaper, the Express, commenced publication in 1905, and in 1906 the British Columbia Electric Railway began streetcar service.

-Industry, particularly shipbuilding, became central, with the nearby stands of trees a rich resource for a society in which ships, houses and most other manmade things were constructed mainly of wood.
+Industry, particularly shipbuilding, became central, with the nearby stands of trees a rich resource for a society in which ships, houses, and most other manmade things were constructed mainly of wood.
 The Wallace Shipyards moved in 1906 to the area just east of Lonsdale Avenue, drawn by the arrival of electricity.
 Over the years, this company, later known as Burrard Dry Dock and then Versatile Pacific Shipyards, became a major force in the local economy.
 Many of the shipyard's buildings still stand although the company has now ceased operations.